-- 1/2 cup bitter orange juice OR ¼ cups regular orange juice plus ¼ cup Mexican lime juice OR or 1/3 cup white vinegar
+- 1/2 cup bitter orange juice OR 1/4 cup regular orange juice plus 1/4 cup Mexican lime juice OR 1/3 cup white vinegar

-Grind the herbs and spices—annato, coriander seeds, oregano, cumin seed, peppercorns, and cloves—in a spice mill or with a mortar and pestle.
-(You can also use a coffee-grinder to do this, but as it will leave the seasoning flavor behind, make sure you do not plan to use the grinder for coffee again.)
+Grind the annatto, coriander seeds, oregano, cumin seeds, peppercorns, and cloves in a spice mill or with a mortar and pestle.
+(You also can use a coffee grinder to do this, but as it will leave the seasoning flavor behind, make sure you do not plan to use the grinder for coffee again.)

 Place the ground spices and the salt, the garlic, and the bitter orange juice in a blender and process until it is smooth.

 Store your achiote paste in an airtight container in the refrigerator.
-Use as instructed by your recipe.
+Use as instructed in your recipe.

-To use as a general meat marinade: Rub the mixture onto chicken, pork or fish and let it marinate for 4-6 hours.
+To use as a general meat marinade: Rub the mixture onto chicken, pork or fish and let it marinate for 4 to 6 hours.
 Cook or grill as usual.